- 1 What Is a Dedicated Development Team?

 During the interviews and actual work on the project, find out about the skills of your remote experts.
 Just like your in-house team, they could be useful in other projects.
 Knowing more about your team members’ skills and experience can save you time in the future!

 Always sign an NDA

 The protection of intellectual property and confidential information is crucial in 2021.
 Trust and security are two significant concerns when it deals with outsourcing partnerships.
 To make sure this wouldn’t be a problem, review your IT provider’s intellectual property policies and NDAs before the kick-off of the development process.
 Keep in mind, that when you hire software developers, there is an option to sign a personal NDA with each of them.

 The contract you sign must have a clear description of:

-- The development rates with detailed breakdowns depending on expertise
+- The development rates with detailed breakdowns depending on the required expertise

 - Possible discounts